chris-short/devopsish.com/content/post/116/index.md

 [The CI/CD market consolidation](https://about.gitlab.com/2019/02/21/ci-cd-market-consolidation/) — "The DevOps industry is consolidating.
 GitLab is here to stay."

-[This Company Takes the Grunt Work Out of Using the Cloud](https://www.wired.com/story/this-company-takes-grunt-work-using-the-cloud/) — "Much of Terraform's success stems from HashiCorp's focus on developers’ experience.
+[This Company Takes the Grunt Work Out of Using the Cloud](https://www.wired.com/story/this-company-takes-grunt-work-using-the-cloud/) — "Much of Terraform's success stems from HashiCorp's focus on developers' experience.
 HashiCorp releases open source versions of its products that anyone can use without charge."

 [Password managers may leave your online crown jewels 'exposed in RAM' to malware – but hey, they're still better than the alternative](https://www.theregister.co.uk/2019/02/20/password_managers_security_bugs/) — The headline kinda says it all.
 But, this is the best we have between security and convenience so let's either improve it or replace it.